On this page

 These questionnaires are used to find out how having severe asthma is affecting you emotionally.
 In an Asthma UK survey, 68% of people with severe asthma said they’d had anxiety and 52% of people with severe asthma said they felt depressed.

-“Because asthma symptoms that affect your quality of life can be worrying and get you down it’s important for your healthcare team to understand how you’re feeling,” says Asthma UK’s in-house GP Dr Andy Whittamore.
+“Because asthma symptoms that affect your quality of life can be worrying and get you down, it’s important for your healthcare team to understand how you’re feeling,” says Dr Andy.

 “If you’re seeing an asthma specialist to diagnose or rule out severe asthma, they will usually consider screening you for anxiety and depression – often using these questionnaires.
 For some people with asthma, treating the depression and anxiety can have a big impact on your symptoms and how they affect you.”